Self-supervised learning with rotation-invariant kernels: Conclusion

-\begin{ack} This project was funded by the CIFRE fellowship N°2020/1643 and supported in part by the AllegroAssai ANR project ANR-19-CHIA-0009.
-This work was granted access to the HPC resources of IDRIS under the allocation 20XX-AD011012940 made by GENCI. \end{ack}
+This project was funded by the CIFRE fellowship N°2020/1643 and supported in part by the AllegroAssai ANR project ANR-19-CHIA-0009.
+This work was granted access to the HPC resources of IDRIS under the allocation 2021-AD011012940 made by GENCI.
+Experiments presented in this paper were carried out using the Grid'5000 testbed, supported by a scientific interest group hosted by Inria and including CNRS, RENATER and several Universities as well as other organizations (see \url{https://www.grid5000.fr}).